 Equity Pledge Agreements.
 Each of Tianying Jiuzhou and Fenghuang Ronghe, their respective shareholders and Fenghuang On-line, have entered into an equity pledge agreement.
-Under the equity pledge agreements, the shareholders have pledged their respective equity interests in the relevant VIEs to Fenghuang On-line to secure the performance of the obligations of the relevant VIEs and the shareholders under the applicable technical service agreements, voting right entrustment agreements, equity option agreements and loan agreements, including, among others, the payment of the service fees, the entrustment of the shareholders' voting rights in the VIEs, the conditional transfer of the shareholders' equity interests in the VIEs and the repayment of the shareholder loans with proceeds from the transfer of the shareholders' equity interests, respectively.
-In addition, the shareholders of Chenhuan and Qieyiyou have also entered into an equity pledge agreement, or Qieyiyou Equity Pledge Agreement, which is substantially similar to the equity pledge agreement is limited to an amount equal to the shareholders' respective capital contribution in the Chenhuan, the Qieyiyou Equity Pledge Agreement contains terms substantially similar to the equity pledge agreement relating to Fenghuang On-line.
+Under the equity pledge agreements, the shareholders have pledged their respective equity interest in the relevant VIEs to Fenghuang On-line to secure the performance of the obligations of the relevant VIEs and the shareholders under the applicable technical service agreements, voting right entrustment agreements, equity option agreements and loan agreements, including, among others, the payment of the service fees, the entrustment of the shareholders' voting rights in the VIEs, the conditional transfer of the shareholders' equity interest in the VIEs and the repayment of the shareholder loans with proceeds from the transfer of the shareholders' equity interest, respectively.